-Temple stands for the ideal that all lawyers share the responsibility of equal access to justice and seeks to instill that sense of responsibility in each of our students.
-We strive to build a community of persons committed to public interest law and pro bono service.
-Each year we select three incoming students to help us lead this community.
+Temple stands for the ideal that all lawyers share the responsibility of equal access to justice and we seek to instill that sense of responsibility in each of our students.
+We strive to build a community committed to public interest law and pro bono service.
+Each year, we select a new group of entering students to help us lead this community.
 The Rubin-Presser Social Justice Fellows are outstanding students who demonstrate a commitment to serving the public interest, exhibit leadership qualities, and intend to pursue a career in public interest law.

 For information about the application process please contact: Johanne Johnston, Assistant Dean for Admissions & Financial Aid, at firstname.lastname@example.org or 215-204-3659.